The aerospace engineer’s guide to writing an excellent resume

 To do this, use bullet points and one-sentence statements to structure your work experience descriptions.
 This will help to keep them concise and legible for employers, who will likely skim over the section rather than reading it word-for-word.

-Here is an example of a work experience entry from an aerospace engineering resume:
+Here's an example of a work experience entry from an aerospace engineering resume

 Naval Air Systems Command, Patuxent River, MD

 April 2016 to May 2020